Mouse Tower

 Are there guided tours?

-Check the official website for information regarding guided tours or specific events that may be offered at the site.
+Check the official website for information on guided tours, as offerings may vary throughout the year.

 What’s the best time to visit?